mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 This has been applied in various forms, PBL, apprenticeship models, for example have guided participation as a base via different forms of scaffolding.

-**Informal, participatory digital and game making communities**

-The focus on historical and cultural artefacts and practices brought by Rogoff, and in particular the concept of guided participation was originated in non-school settings and younger age ranges.

-However, the concept has been used to analyse participation in non-formal and formal settings.
-The following studies are relevant:

-- guided participation framed in media literacy @aarsand_appropriation_2016.

-#### Formal, non-formal and informal DROP PERHAPS?

-This distinction is not just about a school or non-school environment [@erstad_identity_2012].

-While some researchers define formal learning as that which happens in school and informal learning as that outside of school (Gerber et al., 2001), others (Eshach, 2007, p.
-173; Werquin, 2009) would describe an intervention like the one in this study -- where learning happens outside of formal institution and where there is little instruction but the learner experience is carefully planned -- using the term 'non-formal' in contrast to both formal and unstructured/informal learning.
-Sefton-Green (2004) complicates this view, noting that informal learning can take place in formal settings and vice-versa.
-Given this inconsistency, my study will use research and relevant literature to create working definitions of such terms.
-Research exploring home game playing and digital activity uncovers material that families may bring into a non-formal game making process; I will draw on work on participatory culture (Jenkins, 2009), affinity spaces (Gee, 2004a) and naturalistic studies of digital use and creativity in the home (Itō et al., 2010; Livingstone et al., 2018).
-Gee's (2004b) work on games and associated culture as learning experiences is founded on his understanding of how they engender a shared discourse and emerging identities .
+#### Funds of Knowledge

 My study will be guided by understandings of how home discourses or 'funds of knowledge' (Moje et al., 2004; Moll et al., 1992, p.
 3) can be drawn on as a resource by participants to facilitate learning in new environments.

-#### Funds of Knowledge

 COPIED AND PASTED BUT USE AS BASE - IF NOT INCLUDED IN INTRO The concept of Funds of Knowledge emerged from research within United States Latino communities.
 The term addresses the use of knowledge and skills from participation in activities outside school that teachers can build on to help classroom work and to support the motivation of learners.
 Researchers found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures.
 This resulted in a form of deficit thinking about the performance of these communities [@moll_funds_1992].
 Research by the UK National Literacy Trust [-@picton_video_2020] of 11-16 year olds found that 96% percent of boys and 65.2% of girls play video games.
 This study shows that while there remains a disparity between genders, game playing is still very widespread and young people are unlikely to be part of a household where no games are played.